< img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1817629515295500&ev=PageView&noscript=1" />

 Durability

+One of the most significant advantages of porcelain countertops is their durability.
 Porcelain is non-porous, meaning it does not absorb water or other liquids, making it highly resistant to stains.
 It is also resistant to scratches and etching caused by normal wear and tear and chemicals.
 Some high-quality porcelain can even match the hardness of real stones such as granite.

 Heat and UV Resistance